mentalisttraceur/python-totaltimeout/README.rst

     from totaltimeout import Timeout

-Waiting in a "timed loop" for an API with retries:
+Waiting in a "timed loop" for an API with retries (useful for unreliable APIs that may either hang or need retries):

 .. code:: python